chalmers-revere/2018-wasp-summer-school/flashing/README.md

 * For librobotcontrol: Use rc_blink
 * For iptables-persistent: ipv4 yes and ipv6 yes

-7. When it is done, it will prompt you a message to press enter to shutdown and then you are done!
+7. When the script is done, reboot and you are done!

 ### Raspberry pi 3